site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 The address family for firewall rules is determined based on the detection results. `ipv4` is set if only IPv4 is detected, `ipv6` if only IPv6, and `any` if both exist.
 If no addresses can be detected, firewall configuration is skipped and a warning message is displayed.

-## Certificate Package Installation

-Certificate packages are automatically installed to perform downloads via HTTPS.
-The target is `ca-bundle` if the package manager is opkg, or `ca-certificates` if apk.
-This installation process is not rolled back during removal.

 ## Password Hashing Process

 When `NO_YAML` is not set, the administrator password is hashed with the bcrypt algorithm.
 The `htpasswd` command is required for this process, and the script temporarily installs `apache` as a dependency package.